 Kabatina Twig Blight: This disease is caused by the fungus Kabatina juniperi.
 The symptoms are the same as described for Phomopsis tip blight, except this fungus kills older (usually 1-year-old) twigs in the spring.
 Damaged or stressed tissues are more susceptible to Kabatina twig blight.

 Cedar-Apple Rust: This fungal disease of apple, crabapple and Eastern red cedar is caused by several species of Gymnosporangium.
 The disease not only affects Juniperus species including Eastern red cedar (Juniperus virginiana) but requires another host plant, apple or crabapple, to complete its life cycle.
 This disease spreads from junipers to the apple and then back to juniper.
 It can be a severe problem wherever these two are grown together.
 Eastern red cedar is the most commonly infected juniper.

-Cedar-apple rust (Gymnosporangium juniperi-virginianae)
+Cedar-apple rust (Gymnosporangium juniperi-virginianae) on Eastern red cedar.